or

 Article continues below advertisement

-Are the Canadian wildfires under control now?
-It's not the first time Canada has battled catastrophic wildfires but one of the most destructive.
+So, are the Canadian wildfires under control?
+It's not the first time Canada has battled catastrophic wildfires but could be as destructive as the previous year, if not more destructive.
 Keep reading for what you need to know about the serious conditions around this issue.

 Smoke hovers above the trees from a forest fire - Stock Image.